afentev/Interpreter/README.md

 ## Language
 This is a C-family language.
-In fact it can be descripted as C++ without a many things.
+In fact it can be descripted as C++ without many things.
 You can find its formal description [here](https://github.com/afentev/Interpreter/blob/main/name.docx).
 ### Types
 * ___integers___